Bien-Glitch/fusion.form.validator/README.md

 *Firstly, ensure the stylesheets and scripts are linked in the correct hierarchy as in the above example.
 If you have problems getting it correctly, just copy the code in the example above and edit.*

-Out of the box, Fusion Form Validator ships with `init.js` file, so you can initialize, configure, and use the fusion form validator without messing up your other JS codes.<br>
+Out of the box, Fusion Utility and Form Validator ships with `init.js` file, so you can initialize, configure, and using the Fusion Utility and Form Validator without messing up your other JS codes.<br>
 **N.B:** _You can still use the validator in another JS file._

 To initialize and configure the validator on a form, you need an `<FBUtil>` instance of the form.<br>